Table of Contents

 Valparaiso, Chile – Living La Vida Global

 Visiting art galleries around the world can be a hit or miss thing, but when the gallery takes up almost the entire town then you can’t help but be impressed.
-Valparaiso is a short bus ride from Santiago in Chile and makes a fantastic day trip from the capita.
-It is also one of the world’s most famous street art destinations and hence one of our perfect couple destinations in Chile.
+Valparaiso is a short bus ride from Santiago in Chile and makes a fantastic day trip from the capital.
+It is also one of the world’s most famous street art destinations, which is one of the many sensational attractions of Valparaiso.

 Start your day with a local pastry or two before heading out to explore this outdoor display of amazing art from dozens of local and world-renowned artists.
 You won’t have to travel very far from the bus depot before finding your first exhibit and from there you can simply follow the colours.
 There are also some creatively decorated, and quite challenging steps that you will encounter as you walk around.
 Valparaiso is quite hilly and you will definitely become friends with the historic, cheap, and somewhat scary Funiculars that are scattered through town.
 Grab a coffee at one of the many cafes on the hills and take in the great views of the water as you rest your feet.